KoustavD1423/Guardian-Gaze/README.md

 ## Contact

-For questions or support, please open an issue or contact [yourname](mailto:youremail@example.com).
+For questions or support, please open an issue or contact [KoustavD1423](mailto:ghostsneverdie123@gmail.com).

----

-Replace placeholders (like `yourusername`, `GuardianGaze`, `yourname`, and `youremail@example.com`) with your actual details.
-This detailed template should provide a clear, comprehensive guide for anyone interested in using or contributing to GuardianGaze.